-Fix Call Failed Error on iPhone
+Call Failed Message on iPhone

 1. Refresh Network

-2. Check Blocked Numbers
+2. Unblock Phone Numbers

-2. On the next screen, see if the Number that you are trying to call is available.
-If the Number is blocked, swipe-left on the Phone Number and tap on Unblock.
+Go to Settings > Phone > Blocked Contacts and see if the Phone Number that you are trying to Call is listed.
+If the Phone Number is listed, swipe-left on the blocked Phone Number and tap on Unblock.

 Once the Number is unblocked, you should have no problem receiving and making calls to this Phone number.

 3. Enable Caller ID

 In some cases, Hiding Caller ID can lead to “Call Failed” error on iPhone.
 This option can sometimes get enabled on iPhone due to accidental dialing of the code to Disable Caller ID.

 Go to Settings > Phone > Show My Caller ID and make sure Enable Caller ID option is set to ON position.

 Note: In general, hiding Caller ID should not prevent you from calling any phone number.